-Once 29 November passes, that doesn’t mean the opportunity to gain from Black Friday is gone.
+Once Black Friday and Cyber Monday have passed, that doesn’t mean the opportunity to gain from these events is gone.

-Follow up opportunities are available in abundance, allowing you to strengthen your ties with customers and potential help them spend more with you.
+Follow up opportunities are available in abundance, allowing you to strengthen your ties with customers and potentially help them spend more with you.

-Black Friday 2019 is on 29 November this year, so if you’re looking to secure more sales, don’t overlook some of the tips and tricks in this blog.
+Black Friday 2020 is on 27 November, with Cyber Monday 2020 taking place on 30 November.
+So if you’re looking to secure more sales, don’t overlook some of the tips and tricks in this blog.

-Look to be efficient and effective with your approach to Black Friday, and always put the needs of the customer first.
+Aim to be efficient and effective with your approach to Black Friday and Cyber Monday, and always put the needs of the customer first.

 Williams Commerce’s marketing team can help your business reach more people.
 Get in touch today.